 Attendance at the observing is compulsory - you will not receive any marks for the project if you fail to show up or if you have not made every effort to sign up for regular time slots.
 Note that, unless previously agreed with me or Paul Kerry, if you are unable to attend a successful observing session with the other members of your group, it will not be possible for you to observe at a later date on your own.
-Note also that no resit of the observing project is possible, so missing it will make it much more difficult to pass the module.
+Note also that no resit of the observing project is possible unless you have observed, so missing it will make it much more difficult to pass the module.

 We strongly advise signing up for observing as soon as possible: students who fail this module tend to be those who leave signing up until the last minute and then suffer from poor weather at the end of the observing period.
 This is no excuse, as there are usually clear periods at the start of the observing period which no students sign up for.
 Only if the entire period is unusable, or if you have genuinely serious reasons as to why you could not do the observations (which in most cases must be supported by documentary evidence), will this component not count towards the final mark.